enkidevs/curriculum/lua/roblox-studio/events-in-studio/built-in-events.md

 ![object-browser-events](https://img.enkipro.com/9718369d6baf76025aae8abae79cf2ee.png)

-> If you're curious about creating your own events, this will be covered much later on with bindable events.
+> If you're curious about creating your own events, this will be covered much later in the intermediate workouts.

 ---